rdnewman/loba/README.md

 The expectation is that Loba statements are just for development or test trace statements.
 Generally, it's a bad idea to leave diagnostic code in Rails production; still, it can happen.
 And, occasionally, it can be useful to have trace statements in production too if you have an issue that is difficult to reproduce.

 `Loba.ts` and `Loba.val` try to protect against timestamp or value notice requests being accidentally left in the code by checking for the Rails environment Loba is being invoked under.
-If in production, `Loba.ts` and `Loba.val` will normally just return immediately without rendering anything to help minimize any impact on production code.
+If in production, `Loba.ts` and `Loba.val` will normally just return immediately without attempting to render anything to help minimize any impact on production code.

 However, that behavior can be overridden by using the options hash with `:production => true` as an additional last argument to output a notice even when in the production environment.
-In general, this should be done sparingly if at all.
+In general, this should be avoided.

+WARNING: this gem depends on the [binding_of_caller](https://github.com/banister/binding_of_caller) gem.
+Use `:production => true` their warning in mind:
+> **Recommended for use only in debugging situations.
+Do not use this in production apps.**

 These considerations also have an impact on how you install the Loba gem when using `bundler`.
 If you only install the gem for :development and :test, then any Loba statements left in the code when it goes to production will cause an error because the statements wouldn't be recognized.
-That's perhaps a Good Thing, if you never want them left in.
+That's usually a Good Thing, if you never want them left in.

 If you simply install the gem for all environments, then Loba will be available in production, but you may not notice as easily if some Loba calls are unintentionally left in.
 Of course, if you want those statements to work in production, then you should install the gem for all environments.